jcfaith/AWS-Projects/README.md

 # AWS-Projects

 Note: For billing purposes, each project is deleted after completion.
 Proof of project creation are screen-recorded below.
+Convert to 720p for a clearer view.

 ## Project 1 - Created a Stateless, Fault Tolerant Workload with Launch Templates in Order to Request EC2 Spot Instances